 US Housing boom in historical context

-The US Housing boom
+Causes of the US Housing boom

 The US housing boom was caused by a number of factors, but extravagant mortgage lending was a key factor.